-4 EFPFInterOp Ecosystem Requirements
+4 EFPFInterop Platform Ecosystem Requirements

-Building on the motivation from the Introduction we will list in this clause the requirements relevant to create federated platform ecosystems.
+Building on the motivation from the Introduction chapter we will list in this chapter the requirements relevant to create federated platform ecosystems.

 4.1 Interoperability Approach

 The framework for enterprise interoperability described in EN ISO 11354-1 defines three different approaches to enterprise interoperability.
 These can also be applied to digital platform interoperability if the digital platforms are considered as heterogeneous enterprises.